antonhornquist/grrr-rb/README.md

 This is a **less maintained** port of the [Grrr-sc](http://github.com/antonhornquist/Grrr-sc) SuperCollider library.
 Please report bugs.

-The grrr-rb library provides high level UI abstractions for grid based controllers simplifying interaction with for instance [monome](http://monome.org) 40h, 64, 128 and 256 grid devices.
-This library is built atop of and thus depends on [serialoscclient-rb](http://github.com/antonhornquist/serialoscclient-rb).
+The grrr-rb library provides high level UI abstractions for grid based controllers such as [monome](http://monome.org) 40h, 64, 128 and 256 devices.
+Widgets, ie. buttons and toggles, are placed on controllers.
+Widgets can be nested in containers which allows for modes and paging.
+The library adheres to principles of the standard GUI class library in SuperCollider.

 ## Usage

-Install grrr-rb and its dependenct serialoscclient-rb (details below).
+Grrr can be used as a framework for building full featured apps or in live coding.

-Requiring ```require 'grrr'``` will make Grrr module containing the Grrr class library available.
-If grrr-rb is run in JRuby ```require 'grrr/screengrid'``` will make fake screengrid available for use.
+Requiring ```require 'grrr'``` includes the Grrr module containing the classes described below.

+If Grrr is run in JRuby ```require 'grrr/screengrid'``` will make a virtual on-csreen grid available for use.

 ## Examples